Zavalla, Santa Fe

-The settlement was born around a train station of the Ferrocarril Oeste Santafesino railway company, built in 1883 under the sponsorship of Carlos Casado del Alisal.
+The settlement was established around a train station of the Ferrocarril Oeste Santafesino railway company, built in 1883 under the sponsorship of Carlos Casado del Alisal.
 The town proper was founded in 1887, and the local government institution (a support commission) was formally created on 21 July 1898.
-Its name is an homage to the priest and politician Manuel María Zavalla.
+Its name is a homage to the priest and politician Manuel María Zavalla.